hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > sense.
 It is eternal as a collection forms with an associated name.
 > >
 >
-> ​Let me examine this post here :
+> Let me examine this post here :
 > Let us take the second sentence-
 > What does it mean ?
 > jAti is eternal - is understood.
 It's oath part.
 > The part of sentence starting from 'as a...' is either cause or explanation
 > of eternity?
 > If first, then just formation of a cluster with a name associated can not
-> be the cause of eternity of jAti.​ How could formation of cluster justify
+> be the cause of eternity of jAti.
+How could formation of cluster justify
 > that ?
 > If other, the first part of sentence would go upto the word 'collection'.
 > Then the first part will be: jAti is eternal as a collection.
 Now where